stimulsoft/Samples-Dashboards.WEB-for-ASP.NET-Angular/README.md

 # ASP.NET and ASP.NET Core C# samples for Stimulsoft Dashboards.ANGULAR

-#### This repository contains the source code of the examples of usage Stimulsoft Dashboards.ANGULAR data analysis tool in the ASP.NET Angular apps, using TypeScript and C# code, and Angular embedded components.
-The dashboard components is fully compatible with .NET Framework 4.5.2, 4.6, 4.7, and 4.8 versions, and .NET Core 3.1, .NET 5.0, .NET 6.0, .NET 7.0, .NET 8.0 platforms.
+#### This repository contains the source code of examples demonstrating the usage of the Stimulsoft Dashboards.ANGULAR data analysis tool in ASP.NET Angular apps, using TypeScript, C# code, and Angular embedded components.
+The dashboard components are fully compatible with .NET Framework 4.5.2 and higher, as well as with .NET 6.0 and all later versions.

 ## Overview
 This repository has a set of examples (Visual Studio projects), each in different folders: